 Thanks so much for participating in our 2021 Water Conservation Poster Contest!
-Each year the City of Durham’s Department of Water Management celebrates National Drinking Water Week (May 5 - 11, 2019), by sponsoring a water conservation poster contest.
+Each year the City of Durham’s Department of Water Management celebrates National Drinking Water Week (May 2 - 8, 2021), by sponsoring a water conservation poster contest.
 This contest brings attention to the importance of water as a resource through art created by our Durham youth in kindergarten through eighth grade.
 Please check back in the coming weeks for updates!